tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-03-every-project-is-a-monster-you-battle.md

 - technical-writing
 keywords:
 bitlink: https://idratherbewriting.site/techcommmonsters
-summary: "Some tech comm projects are like monsters we battle.
+description: "Some tech comm projects are like monsters we battle.
 Is there any truth to the idea that it takes a monster to kill a monster?"
 ---

 I've been thinking of a quote I once heard about writing being a monster that you battle and slay.
 I couldn't initially find the quote, but I liked the idea that writing projects were *monsters* that you go up against.
 This couldn't be more perfect a description for a recent project of mine.